lyleresnick/FlutterCleanTodo/README.md

 - data cache injection,
 - output sub-protocols organized by event,
 - returning results from sibling Presenters,
-- separation of Entity Models from source models
+- separation of Entity Domain Objects from Data Transfer Objects

 The are two Routers:
 * A Navigator acts as a root router managing a list and a detail scene.